jrmckenzie/RSSwapTool/README.md

 For [1], if you are familiar with git you can clone the repository as usual, you can get the link by clicking the green "code" button in github (scroll to the top of the page to see it).
 Or, if you prefer, click the green "code" button and download the zip file instead, then extract the contents of the zip file to your PC somewhere convenient.
 If you don't have python installed you'll need to get that from https://www.python.org/downloads/ and install it.
 You're going to need the PySimpleGUI add on for python too.
 Install it by opening a command prompt and typing "pip install pysimplegui" or consult https://pypi.org/project/PySimpleGUI/ for more information.

 If you prefer not to install Python and PySimpleGUI, there is a zip file you can download for windows 10 with packaged applications RSSwapTool.exe and RSReportTool.exe you just need to double-click to open, which you can get from https://github.com/jrmckenzie/RSSwapTool/releases.
 Just download the whole zip file and extract it to your computer.
 It may not be as up-to-date as the source code here on github, however.
-Your anti-virus software may block the file, on account of it containing an .exe file not widely used or tested.
+Your anti-virus software may block the file, on account of it containing an .exe file and the fact that hardly anyone will have downloaded and used it to establish it is trusted by many users.

 Usage
 =====